devglg/books/README.md

 If you need any other depreciation schedule, just change the formula

-The file is given as is, with no warranty, under the Apache 2 License so, you can do almost anything you want with it.
-If you find it useful and wouldn't mind sending a donation to cashapp $GLGracia  :)
+The file is given as is, with no warranty, under the Apache License Version 2, so you can do almost anything you want with it.
+If you find this worksheet useful and would like to send a donation, here’s the cashapp $GLGracia  :) Thank you!!!